ballet/ballet/docs/contributor_guide.rst

 Option 2: In-Lab Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this workflow, you use the Ballet JupyterLab extension in order to submit code directly from within your analysis notebook if you are developing in Jupyter Lab.
+In this workflow, you use Ballet Assemblé in order to submit code directly from within your analysis notebook if you are developing in Jupyter Lab.
 This has the same user experience as described in the cloud feature development workflow above.
-Here, you should `install ballet-submit-labextension`_ following the directions in that project.
+Here, you should `install ballet-assemble`_ following the directions in that project.
 Importantly, you must authorize the extension to interact with GitHub on your behalf in one of three ways: